-Development in Renhold which would involve the direct loss of identified community facilities (in para.
-7.2 above) will only be supported if the following can be demonstrated:
+Development in Renhold which would involve the direct loss of identified community facilities (in paragraph 7.2 above) will only be supported if the following can be demonstrated:

-- a) The proposal includes equivalent replacement provision on a site within or immediately adjacent to an existing settlement in the Parish.
-Such facilities should be accessible by public transport, walking and cycling and have adequate on-site car parking; or - b) There is no longer an economic justification to protect the facility (through the provision of satisfactory evidence of marketing over preceding 12 months); or - c) The alternative proposal would be of sufficient benefit to the local community to outweigh the loss of the existing facility.
+- a) The proposal includes replacement provision of equivalent or better quantity and quality on a site within or immediately adjacent to an existing settlement in the Parish.
+Such facilities should be accessible by public transport, walking and cycling and have adequate on-site car parking; or - b) There is no longer an economic justification to protect the facility (through the provision of satisfactory evidence of marketing over preceding 12 months); or - c) The alternative proposal would be of sufficient benefit to the local community to outweigh the loss of the existing facility/use.